ss-abramchuk/OpenVPNAdapter/README.md

 - [lz4](https://github.com/lz4/lz4)
 - [mbedtls](https://github.com/ARMmbed/mbedtls)

-See [NOTICE](NOTICE) file for more info about their licenses and copyrights.
+See the [NOTICE](NOTICE) file for more info about their licenses and copyrights.